Heritage

 1945

-Vertex are commissioned to produce a mono-pusher ordnance timing watch, but due to post-war rationing, the watch is never produced.
+Vertex are commissioned to produce a mono-pusher timing watch, for ordnance disposal, but due to post-war rationing the watch is never produced.

 1951

-Vertex becomes the exclusive importer of Thommen manufactured watches to the UK.
+Vertex becomes the exclusive importer of Revue Thommen manufactured watches to the UK.

 1954